New Moves with Motors

 An example could be:

-- Import motor
+• Import motor

-- Turn motor on
+• Turn motor on

-- Move motor 360 degrees
+• Move motor 360 degrees

 Note: The code written step-by-step does not need to match exactly what will be in the program.
 Pseudocode is used to help students think through what steps are needed so programming can be coded linearly.

 Direct students to open a new project in the Python programming canvas.
 Ask students to erase any code that is already in the programming area.
-Students should connect their hub and plug a motor into the C port of their hub.
+Students should connect their hub and plug a motor into the A port of their hub.

-from spike import Motor
+from hub import port

 Discuss with students how the motor moved.
 Help students identify the marker on the motor that allows you to set the position to 0 degrees.
 This will allow students to measure how far the motor moves.